zudello/zudello-knowledge-base/Knowledge Base/6 Relationship management/Managing supplier records.md

 To inactivate multiple suppliers:

-1. Select the checkboxes next to relevant suppliers
+1. Select the checkboxes next to the relevant suppliers
 2. Click **Status** in the bulk actions bare at the bottom of the screen
 3. Select **Inactive**